- Interactive Media & Language Center

 - Modern Language Placement Exam (MLPE)

 The modern language requirement for most majors calls for 1) at least nine hours of courses in a modern language with six of those hours taken at Baylor; and 2) demonstrated competence in that language at the third semester (2310) level or higher.
 To take advantage of any previous preparation in a language, students should begin their study at a level consistent with that preparation.
 To that end, an appropriate score on the MLPE in French, German, or Spanish allows students who have studied any of these languages to register for a higher-level course in order to complete the requirement more quickly.
-For advanced placement in other languages, students should contact the division director for that language: Xin Wang (Arabic, Chinese, Japanese, Swahili, and Korean); Cristian Bratu (Italian); Ann McGlashan or Jennifer Good (Russian); Alex McNair or Allyson Irom (Portuguese).
-The MLPE is not required if you wish to register for a beginning course (1301) in French, German, Spanish, or any other language.
+For advanced placement in other languages, students should contact the division director for that language: Dr. Xin Wang (Arabic, Chinese, Japanese, and Korean); Dr. Cristian Bratu (Italian); Dr. Leslie Harkema (Portuguese); Dr. Adrienne Harris (Russian).
+The MLPE is not required if you wish to register for a beginning course (1301) in French, German, or any other language, EXCEPT TO BEGIN SPANISH LANGUAGE PATH.
+If you have previously taken the Spanish MLPE, you do not need to take it again.
 Placement exams do not bear credit; therefore, a student does not receive credit for courses below the level into which he or she has tested based on the MLPE score alone.

 In addition to the MLPE, students may also place into higher language courses according to their scores on exams such as CLEP, AP, I.B., and SAT Subject Tests.
 Scores high enough on these exams will also earn Baylor credit for certain lower-level courses.
 For more information on credit by exam, visit this website.